codebox/homoglyph/node/README.md

 * 1.0.3 Added engines config to package.json
 * 1.0.4 Added example code with Tonic integration
 * 1.2.1 Updates to homoglyph list, minor code changes
+* 1.3.0 Updates to homoglyph list, new confusables